-Weather in South Italy
+Weather in Southern Italy

-Sea Level Temperatures
+Sea Level Temperatures in Southern Italy

 Extreme South Temperatures

-The least amount of rainfall as well as the sunniest days are found in the southernmost parts of Italy.
+The least amount of rainfall, as well as the sunniest days, are found in the southernmost parts of Italy.
 Places like Calabria, Sicily and Sardinia experience this kind of beautiful weather.
-In the summer there is an average of ten to eleven hours of sunshine every day, while in the winter there is often sunshine for an average of four to five hours a day.
+In the Summer there is an average of ten to eleven hours of sunshine every day, while in the Winter there is often sunshine for an average of four to five hours a day.

-If you are looking for more sun and milder temperatures then the climate of South Italy is for you.
-The further south you go the hotter it tends to get, especially in the dog days of summer in the months of July and August.
+If you are looking for more sun and milder temperatures, then the climate of South Italy is for you.
+The further south you go the hotter it tends to get, especially in the dog days of summer, in the months of July and August.